Stepping Out

 "Pass Carry Hold" sounds modest enough from its title (psst, pass it on), and it looks modest enough, too.
 The three African American artists get adjacent quarters along the hall, rather than dividing one of the museum's spacious wings like last year or the year before.
 It could well replicate the layout of their studios uptown, only smaller.
 Why the modesty?
 You might expect the three to spend the year amassing a body of work and a profile as an artist.
 Instead, each has nurtured a single work as it comes to be.

 At least it seems so.
 Malcolm Peacock divides his space with a black curtain, like a theater, and his comedy or drama stars family and friends.
 Their indecipherable voices fill the air around just one object behind the curtain, in the shape of a giant redwood.
 A tree like that lives a long time, and who knows how much it might grow in the course of a year, but this emerging artist aims for stability.
-The trunk's warm red comes from from hair on a wood frame that seems to twist as it grows, like the twist and turns of a human lifetime.
+The trunk's warm red comes from hair on a wood frame that seems to twist as it grows, like the twist and turns of a human lifetime.
 Hairs have sharper colors as well, in highlights of his own devising.

 Zoë Pulley starts with family, too, while reaching out.
 "What," she asks, "is a memory you have with one clothing item from your childhood?"
 She assembles memories of her own and her parents' childhoods, which is good, because I, for one, could not have come up with a single one.
 She fashions images of a blouse, a shirt, and a suit into plastic and vinyl, hanging beside a tapestry of seat belts.
 Apparently the past is more confining than she might wish.
 And maybe the truly clothes conscious start young.